-The standard comparison reference, asynchronous sequential symbol synchronizers based on pulse comparison operating by both transitions at bit rate has two versions which are the manual (ab-m) and the automatic (ab-a) [1, 2].
+The standard reference, asynchronous sequential symbol synchronizers based on pulse comparison operating by both transitions at bit rate has two versions which are the manual (ab-m) and the automatic (ab-a) [1, 2].
 The versions difference is in the phase comparator, the variable pulse Pv is common but the fixed Pf is different.
+Their jitter - SNR curves are the reference quality.